Vacancy Details - Parliament of Western Australia

 |Details:||How to apply|

-If you are interested in applying for these roles, please send us:
+If you’re interested in applying, please send us:

-· A response (in no more than four pages) outlining your suitability to perform the duties of the positions, as set out in the job description forms
+· A response (in no more than two pages) addressing the selection criteria, as set out in the job description form.

-Please note that you must be an Australian citizen or permanent resident, or a New Zealand citizen with a special category visa, to apply for these roles.
+You must be an Australian citizen or permanent resident, or a New Zealand citizen with a special category visa, to apply for this role.

 (Applications received after the Closing Date will NOT be accepted)